WICG/observable/README.md

 bytes being downloaded every day.

-In an attempt to codify the strong userland precedent of the Observable API, this proposal would save dozens of custom implementations of it from being downloaded every day.
+In an attempt to codify the strong userland precedent of the Observable API, this proposal would save dozens of custom implementations from being downloaded every day.

 Additionally, it enables developers to build less-complicated event handling flows by constructing them declaratively, which may enable them to build more